izhangcd/DeepHF/README.md

 * [training_util.py](https://github.com/izhangcd/DeepHF/blob/master/training_util.py) provides the code for training model in your own computing environment.
 The optimized hyperparameters is only fit for the aformentioned software/package environment.

+* [data/wt_seq_data_array.pkl](https://github.com/izhangcd/DeepHF/blob/master/data/wt_seq_data_array.pkl) , features and experimental edit efficiency data for WT-SpCas9.
+It can be used to train the model.

 * [data/esp_seq_data_array.pkl](https://github.com/izhangcd/DeepHF/blob/master/data/esp_seq_data_array.pkl), features and experimental edit efficiency data for eSpCas9(1.1).
 It can be used to train the model.

 * [data/hf_seq_data_array.pkl](https://github.com/izhangcd/DeepHF/blob/master/data/hf_seq_data_array.pkl) , features and experimental edit efficiency data for Cas9-HF1.
 It can be used to train the model.

+* [models/DeepWt_U6.hd5](https://github.com/izhangcd/DeepHF/blob/master/models/DeepWt_U6.hd5),the final model file of DeepWt_U6 used in the DeepHF wibsite.

+* [models/DeepWt_T7.hd5](https://github.com/izhangcd/DeepHF/blob/master/models/DeepWt_T7.hd5),the final model file of DeepWt_T7 used in the DeepHF wibsite.

 * [models/esp_rnn_model.hd5](https://github.com/izhangcd/DeepHF/blob/master/models/esp_rnn_model.hd5),the final model file of eSpCas9(1.1) used in the DeepHF wibsite.